Mike Tyson: Tyson vs. Holyfield II

-On July 9, 1997, Tyson's boxing license was rescinded by the Nevada State Athletic Commission in a unanimous voice vote; he was also fined US$3 million and ordered to pay the legal costs of the hearing.
+On July 9, 1997, Tyson's boxing license was rescinded by the Nevada Athletic Commission in a unanimous voice vote; he was also fined US$3 million and ordered to pay the legal costs of the hearing.
 As most state athletic commissions honor sanctions imposed by other states, this effectively made Tyson unable to box in the United States.
 The revocation was not permanent, as the commission voted 4–1 to restore Tyson's boxing license on October 18, 1998.

 During his time away from boxing in 1998, Tyson made a guest appearance at WrestleMania XIV as an enforcer for the main event match between Shawn Michaels and Steve Austin.
 During this time, Tyson was also an unofficial member of Michaels's stable, D-Generation X. Tyson was paid $3 million for being guest enforcer of the match at WrestleMania XIV.

 "I'm the best ever.
 I'm the most brutal and vicious, the most ruthless champion there has ever been.
 There's no one can stop me.
 Lennox is a conqueror?
 No!
 I'm Alexander!
 He's no Alexander!
 I'm the best ever.
 There's never been anyone as ruthless.
 I'm Sonny Liston.
 I'm Jack Dempsey.
 There's no one like me.
 I'm from their cloth.
 There is no one who can match me.
 My style is impetuous, my defense is impregnable, and I'm just ferocious.
 I want your heart!
 I want to eat his children!
 Praise be to Allah!"

-— —Tyson's post-fight interview after knocking out Lou Savarese 38 seconds into the bout in June 2000.
+— Tyson's post-fight interview after knocking out Lou Savarese 38 seconds into the bout in June 2000.

 In January 1999, Tyson returned to the ring for a match against the South African Francois Botha.
 This match also ended in controversy.
 While Botha initially controlled the fight, Tyson allegedly attempted to break Botha's arms during a tie-up and both boxers were cautioned by the referee in the ill-tempered bout.
 Botha was ahead on points on all scorecards and was confident enough to mock Tyson as the fight continued.
 Nonetheless, Tyson landed a straight right hand in the fifth round that knocked out Botha.
 Critics noticed Tyson stopped using the bob and weave defense altogether following this return.
 Promoting the fight on Secaucus, New Jersey television station WWOR-TV, Tyson launched into an expletive-laden tirade that forced sports anchor Russ Salzberg to cut the interview short.